Package 'curl'

 Title: A Modern and Flexible Web Client for R

-Description: The curl() and curl_download() functions provide highly configurable drop-in replacements for base url() and download.file() with better performance, support for encryption (https, ftps), gzip compression, authentication, and other 'libcurl' goodies.
-The core of the package implements a framework for performing fully customized requests where data can be processed either in memory, on disk, or streaming via the callback or connection interfaces.
-Some knowledge of 'libcurl' is recommended; for a more-user-friendly web client see the 'httr' package which builds on this package with http specific tools and logic.
+Description: Bindings to 'libcurl' <https://curl.se/libcurl/> for performing fully configurable HTTP/FTP requests where responses can be processed in memory, on disk, or streaming via the callback or connection interfaces.
+Some knowledge of 'libcurl' is recommended; for a more-user-friendly web client see the 'httr2' package which builds on this package with http specific tools and logic.

-Authors: Jeroen Ooms [aut, cre] , Hadley Wickham [ctb], RStudio [cph]
+Authors: Jeroen Ooms [aut, cre] , Hadley Wickham [ctb], Posit Software, PBC [cph]

 Maintainer: Jeroen Ooms <[email protected]>